joezuntz/cosmosis-doc/usage/tutorials/tutorial1.rst

 and see a usage message.

+These tutorials are in the CosmoSIS standard library, and should be run from that directory.

 Parameter files
 ============================

-Have a look at the file :code:`examples.ini`.
+Have a look at the file :code:`examples/planck.ini`.
 CosmoSIS is always run on a single parameter file like this.
 It specifies how to construct a pipeline that generates a likelihood, and what to do with that likelihood once it is calculated.

 CosmoSIS parameter files use the :code:`ini` format, which has section names with square brackets around them and parameters specified with an equals sign.
 This example says there is a section called :code:`runtime` with a parameter named :code:`sampler` with the values "test"::